How Long Do Pool Chemicals Take to Work? Complete Timeline

 Cyanuric Acid (CYA)

 Stabilizer is notoriously slow to dissolve and distribute, often taking 24-48 hours for complete integration.
-Powdered CYA should be added to your skimmer basket with the pump running, allowing it to slowly dissolve through the filtration system.
+Powdered CYA should be pre-dissolved in a bucket of pool water before adding to the pool, or added to a sock in the skimmer for gradual dissolution.

 Never test CYA levels immediately after addition - you'll get falsely low readings.
 Wait at least 48 hours with continuous circulation before testing.
 Target 30-50 ppm for regular chlorine pools, or 70-80 ppm for salt water generator systems.